projectlanguagepredictor/nlp_launch/README.md

 ### Model

-We decided to use KNN for our test and were able to accomplish an accuracy of 81% beating our baseline by 1%
+We decided to use * as our evaluation metric and KNN for our Test mode since it was the best after training on.
+We were able to accomplish an prediction accuracy of 81% beating our baseline prediction of 80%.

 * Model
-    * ___ Models Selected ___
+    * KNN
     * Choose Evaluation Metric
     * Baseline eval metric
     * Fit and score model with Train